Tang Taizong — Talented All-Powerful Emperor

 More talented civilians were selected to the ruling class, while incapable nobles were removed gradually.

-Tang Tai Zong also increased numbers of the imperial censors and gave them enough freedom to suggest or criticize himself.
+Tang Taizong also increased the numbers of the imperial censors and gave them enough freedom to suggest or criticize him.

 Business, which had always been suppressed in the history of China, was highly appreciated and well developed.
 As a wonderful poet and calligrapher, he built a magnificent national library to collect and edit books as well.

 People highly respected and admired Emperor Tang Taizong, because he did bring them a stable society and wealthy lives, as he and his father had promised in the beginning when they started to rise in rebellion.

 Unearthed Food (Dumplings and Desserts) and Utensils from the Tang Dynasty — National Museum of China (Photo by Kanjianji)

 Tang Taizong as the Khan of Heaven

 When Li Shimin and his older brother Li Jiancheng were fighting over the throne, the powerful Empire Turkic Khaganate (also named Tujue) kept invading the Tang Empire and almost made Tang plan to move their capital city to a safer place in the south.

 But four years after Emperor Tang Taizong ascended to the throne, he sent his best marshal and defeated the former strong Tujue.